raspberrypilearning/powerful-patterns/en/step_5.md

 --- task ---

-Add text and emoji to print details about your art
+Use text and emojis to print details about your art

 --- /task ---